MSund12/Study-Buddies/README.md

 cd <File-Path-to-study_buddies-Folder>
 ```

-This will launch the development server, and your project will be accessible at the link provided in the terminal
+This will launch the development server, and your project will be accessible at the link provided in the terminal, (control + click on the link)

 ## Please start at log.txt when marking project documents, it will make it easier for you!!
 Can be found in Project Documents